‘Teen Mom OG’ Star Tyler Baltierra Gets Candid: ‘Life Isn’t About Convenient Timing’

-On Thursday, Catelynn Lowell and Tyler Baltierra’s new baby will turn two-weeks old.
+On Thursday, Catelynn Lowell and Tyler Baltierra’s new baby will turn 2-weeks old.
 Recently, the Teen Mom OG couple shared family photos with their baby and in a new Instagram post, Tyler got candid about life and all the emotional struggles he and his family has been through over the past year.
 He noted that “life isn’t always about convenient timing.”

-Tyler shared a family photo showing him holding his four-year-old daughter Nova while they sat beside Catelynn who is holding baby Vaeda.
+Tyler shared a family photo showing him holding his 4-year-old daughter Nova while they sat beside Catelynn who is holding baby Vaeda.
 Along with the picture, Tyler included a heartfelt caption, saying that his family is his “inspiration” for everything and that there isn’t anything he wouldn’t do for his girls.
 He then opened up about the struggles the past year has brought to his family.

 “After this past year with our miscarriage, Cate’s mental health struggle, my dad & sister’s recovery, & my own mental health journey…I thought this pregnancy couldn’t have came at a more emotionally sensitive time for us.
 But life isn’t about convenient timing & destiny works in mysterious ways.
 I’m just so blessed that Vaeda’s destiny was to be right here in her mother’s arms, next to her big sister, who’s wrapped in her daddy’s arms…it’s a feeling that’s unexplainable!”